Last Updated on

 However, it is possible to find a credit card that won’t ding you so hard with high-interest rates on cash advances.
 For instance, the BMO® Preferred Rate Mastercard®* offers a low rate of 12.99% on cash advances – almost 10% less than most products on the market.
 All other purchases are also charged at 12.99% and BMO covers theft and damage protection for items bought with the card.
 Add to that, the Preferred Rate Mastercard comes with a low annual fee of $20.
 A fair to good credit score and minimum personal income of $15,000 is required to apply.

 Read more about the BMO® Preferred Rate Mastercard®*.

 Balance Transfer Fees

 One strategy for tackling chronic credit card debt and avoiding sky-high credit card charges is through a balance transfer.
 Essentially, it involves paying off one credit card with another, by transferring your current debt from a higher-interest card to a credit card with a significantly lower interest rate.

 Typically, a balance transfer credit card offers an extremely low or even 0% interest rate, which means you’ll save some serious dollars on interest charges.
-For instance, the MBNA True Line® Mastercard® makes it easier to minimize credit card fees with a special 0% balance transfer rate for the first 10 months, on transfers completed within 90 days of opening an account.
-MBNA True Line® Mastercard® applies a 3% fee to transfer your debut, but there’s also no annual fee and no income threshold to be eligible.
-Even after the first 10 months, their standard interest rate is very competitive at 12.99%.
+For instance, the MBNA True Line® Mastercard® makes it easier to minimize credit card fees with a special limited-time 0% balance transfer rate for the first 12 months, on transfers completed within 90 days of opening an account.
+Apply now, because this offer ends on February 29, 2020!
+MBNA True Line® Mastercard® applies a 3% fee to transfer your debit, but there’s also no annual fee.
+Even after the first 12 months, their Annual Interest Rate on Purchases (“AIR”) is very competitive at 12.99%.